alessandroguggino/alessandroguggino.github.io/index.md

 # Alessandro Guggino
 <br>
-~ Computer Engineering (B.Eng.)
+~ Computer Engineering (M.Eng.)
 Student
   at <a href="https://www.polito.it" target="_blank">Polytechnic University of Turin</a>
-~ Cybersecurity Research Intern at <a href="https://www.linksfoundation.com" target="_blank">LINKS Foundation</a>
+~ Former Cybersecurity Research Intern at <a href="https://www.linksfoundation.com" target="_blank">LINKS Foundation</a>